matchavez/mc/pages/cv/default.md

 Dates Employed: 2001 – 2004
 Location: Scottsdale, Arizona and Seattle, Washington

 I worked in a team testing Adobe’s audio software, Adobe Audition.
-I specialised in testing mp3 encoding and multiple language installations.
-We released four products in that time, and converted project management to “agile”.
+I specialised in testing mp3/mp4 encoding and multiple Windows language installations.
+I completed four full box releases in that period, and in that time we led the conversion of the media teams at Adobe into agile methodologies.

 #### Stockbroker (and Intern) @ Charles Schwab